uwe-app/app/README.md

 You should replace `<credentials>` with the identifier of the AWS credentials and `<region>` with the target region, eg: `ap-southeast-1`.
 Replace all instances of `example.com` with the domain name that is being hosted.

-The credentials should have full access to S3, Cloudfront and Route53.
+The credentials should have full access to ACM, S3, Cloudfront and Route53.
 The output of these commands will include identifiers for the created resources that you can take note of or find them later in the AWS console.

 ### Create a Hosted Zone